kelseyhightower/kubernetes-the-hard-way/README.md

 ## Target Audience

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
-After completing this workshop I encourage you to automate away the manual steps presented in this guide.
+After completing this tutorial I encourage you to automate away the manual steps presented in this guide.

 ## Cluster Details